grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

 ### Traces

-1. Go to the Traces tab.
+1. From the rolldice service, click on the **Traces** tab.

-1. In the traces list, click on a Trace ID to open the trace view, side-by-side.
+1. In the traces list, click on a **Trace ID** to open the trace view, side-by-side.

     :::tip